vinfreecs/genga/Documentation.md

  * The name for the aeCount grid
  * use gas disk: By setting this flag, the [gas disc](#markdown-header-gas-disc) is used.
  * The dissipation time for the gas disc in years
+ * The gas surface density at 1 AU Sigma_10 in g / cm^3
  * The power law exponent for the gas disc, alpha
  * use additional force, which is specified in the file force.h See [here](#markdown-additional-forces) for more details
  * FormatS:  Output file format for multi simulation run.
 0: all simulations write to different files, 1: all simulations write to the same file.